pheebner/PeopleSearch/README.md

 ## Front End

-Angular 6
+- Angular 6
-Node.js
+- Node.js
-Karma test runner
+- Karma test runner
-Jasmine testing framework
+- Jasmine testing framework
-Rxjs reactive programming library
+- Rxjs reactive programming library

 ## Back End

-.NET Core 2.2
+- .NET Core 2.2
-Entity Framework Core
+- Entity Framework Core
-Automapper
+- Automapper
-Autofixture
+- Autofixture
-Fluent Assertions
+- Fluent Assertions
-NUnit testing framework
+- NUnit testing framework

 # Possible improvements

 ## Create New Person

-Feature for creating a new Person that can be added to the search.
+Creates a new person that will show up in searches.
 This would involve uploading a profile picture, which could also involve a client-side image editing tool if we wanted to get fancy.
 This image editor could enforce image size and dimensions before uploading to the back end (which would also check these).
 We could also store these images in Azure or AWS instead of our own server.

 ## Interests as Tags

-Person interests could also be divided up into comma separated tags and stored in their own Interests table.
+Person interests could be divided up into comma separated tags and stored in their own Interests table.
 This would allow us to suggest interests to the user and connect the same interests between people added to the system.
 This would involve a many to many relationship.
 I was trying to implement this, but soon found out that Entity Framework Core does not support many to many relationships.